akleroy/cpropstoo/README.txt

 cubes.
 It expands and modularizes the CPROPS package introduced by Rosolowsky & Leroy (2006).
-It provides utilities to estimate noise and mask cubes, identify local maxima, partition cubes into object assignments, and derive properties from an object assignments.
+It provides utilities to estimate noise and mask cubes, identify local maxima, partition cubes into object assignments, and derive properties from object assignments.

 ------------------
 --- User Tasks ---